 It was horrendous, and it sent two messages:

-2. People were prepared to sacrifice their lives in order to kill us.
+- People were (are) prepared to sacrifice their lives in order to kill us.

-Since September 11th, the Paul Ekman Group has been dedicated to working with agencies and anti-terrorism groups around the world to help prevent future catastrophic attacks.
-Our ultimate goal, to be a source of good in this world, has remained the same.
+And for the past 20 years, the Paul Ekman Group has been dedicated to working with agencies and anti-terrorism groups around the world to help prevent future catastrophic attacks.
+Our ultimate goal, to be a source of good in this world, has remained the same — then, and especially now.